libilab/PCN-with-Global-Recurrent-Processing/README.md

-# PCN_v1
+# PCN with Global Recurrent Processing
-This repository contains the code for PCN v1 introduced in the following paper:
+This repository contains the code for PCN with global recurrent processing introduced in the following paper:

 [Deep Predictive Coding Network for Object Recognition](https://arxiv.org/abs/1802.04762) (ICML2018)